qwd/dev-site/content/en/docs/configuration/project-and-key.md

 ## Project

-<strong>Project</strong> is the container for QWeather API, which can also be understood as a product you need to develop, such as a "travel app" or a "graduation design".
+**Project** is the container for QWeather API, which can also be understood as a product you need to develop, such as a "travel app" or a "graduation design".

 ### Create project